overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---mutation-is-unholy/index.md

 }
 ```

 - We just witnessed, how components separated by modules can be entangled with Mutable Objects.
-It's almost impossible to refactor them without breaking something.
+It's almost impossible to refactor them without breaking anything.
 - On a real code base, this is even more intertwined.
   Most of our debugging cycles are spent to bash bugs like these.
   It resonates with the universal developer experience - "Fix this breaks that".
 - I call this a **Quantum Entanglement!** ⚛🧙🏼‍♀️

 ## References Everywhere